rob-zimmerman/rob-zimmerman.github.io/_posts/2023-04-24-limits-normalized-sequences.md

 > Let $X_0$ be supported on some nonempty $A \subseteq \N^{>0}$ with $\P(X_0 = k) = p_{0,k}$ and $\E[X_0] < \infty$.
 For each $n \geq 1$, recursively define $X_n$ on $\N^{>0}$ by $\P(X_n = k) = c_n \cdot k \cdot p_{n-1,k}$, where $c_n$ is a normalizing constant.
 Then, as $n \to \infty$,

 ...then what?
 What happens to these random variables in the limit?
-This question has fascinated me since I was a child.
+The answer I tweeted, "<i>you will waste a huge amount of time</i>," was perhaps somewhat unsatisfying.

 Of course, the normalizing constant here is simply $\left(\sum_{k \in A} k \cdot p_{n-1,k} \right)^{-1} = \E[X_{n-1}]^{-1}$.
 So one way to look at this construction is to view the mass that $X_n$ places on $k$ as the corresponding (normalized) summand in the expectation of $X_{n-1}$.
 Observing that $p_{1,k} = \E[X_0]^{-1} \cdot k \cdot p_{0,k}$, we might suspect that this identity holds more generally, and in fact an easy induction argument shows this is true: